feelthedimez/feelthedimez.github.io/_posts/2025-08-01-where-qa-fits-in-web3.md

 QA in Web3 isn't about contracts, and MetaMask popus.
 It's about verifying decentralised systems, authenticating cryptographic identities, and making sure nodes don't just exist, but behave correctly.
 It's not for the faint of heart, and also not as complex as you think.

-Let me walk you through how I led QA within a blockchain product, aproached testing blockchain systems, especially Ethereum-based ones.
+Let me walk you through how I led QA within a blockchain product, approached testing blockchain systems, especially Ethereum-based ones.

 ## What Makes QA in Blockchain Different?